PrincipalWang/Vi-performance-project-for-DSC80-UCSD/README.md

 5%
 ## Result
 After the hypothesis test performed, with p-values of 0.078 and 0.424, I fail to reject the null hypothesis.
 There is no significant difference in Vi's win rates between LPL and LCK, no matter local matches or wld matches.
-# Step 5: Framing a Prediction Problem
+# Framing a Prediction Problem
 Can we predict if Vi will be picked or banned in a match based on in-game statistics and match metadata?
-# Step 6: Baseline Model
+# Baseline Model
 In the previous sections, I found out that win rate of Vi is not that different between lpl and lck.
 Then can we use the data of in game performace to judge if Vi is picked?  <br>
 First, I only used firstblood and dragons.
 This shows the ganking ability.  <br>
 Accuracy: 0.9206349206349206  <br>